BasitJaved/PyImageSearch_University/README.md

     b) Hyperparameter Tuning for Computer Vision Projects
     c) Using scikit-learn to Tune Deep Learning Model Hyperparameters
     d) Easy Hyperparameter Tuning with Keras Tuner

+# 13 - Pytorch 101
+    a) What is PyTorch?